-Eleven of these POs were related to a solicitation or posting on the Georgia Procurement Registry (GPR).
-These events should have resulted in 11 state entity contracts POs.
+Nineteen of these POs were related to a solicitation or posting on the Georgia Procurement Registry (GPR).
+These events should have resulted in 16 state entity contracts POs and three sole source POs.

-For the remaining three POs, totaling \$408,442, we found the following:
+For the remaining 10 POs, totaling \$2,391,171, we found the following:

-- 1. Two POs, totaling \$348,142, were correctly coded as OMP.
+- 1. Nine POs totaling \$2,181,558, were correctly coded as OMP.
 These POs were conducted as procurements outside of the authority of the State Purchasing Act and not under the purview of the Department of Administrative Services (DOAS). - 2.
-One PO for \$60,300 was for diplomas and should have been awarded through a competitive solicitation (e.g., RFQ or RFP) or other appropriate procurement action (e.g., sole source, piggyback, etc.).
+One PO for \$67,321 was cancelled.